 The RCP feature a push button on the top of the joystick that will bring up the source on a local monitor.
 This can be achieved in three ways: Through the AUX output of an ATEM switcher (so, the CCU will have to be connected to an ATEM switcher), through connection to a VideoHub which will route sources to the monitor - or via a traditional Sony DB-9 relay plug (pin 1+2+3), also known as "EXT I/O".

 The device will ship with a great default configuration that make it work out of the box.
-However, the unit will run on the SKAARHOJ UniSketch firmware which will provide a fantastic web interface basis to change, extend or limit the functionality of the controller including shift levels, controller states and presets to add flexibility and conditions and which ensures new features and hardware supports will be available through software upgrades from SKAARHOJ over time.
+However, the unit will run on the SKAARHOJ UniSketch OS which provides a fantastic on-line configuration tool to change, extend or limit the functionality of the controller including shift levels, controller states and presets to add flexibility and conditions and which ensures new features and hardware supports will be available through software upgrades from SKAARHOJ over time.

 Please notice we have recently published a "Strategies for Blackmagic Design Camera Control" white paper with additional information about Blackmagic Design Camera Chains.
 Please see this document for additional information.